Rhubarb and Custard Millefeuilles

-Equipment: a large piping bag with a 1cm nozzle
+You will need a a large piping bag with a 1cm nozzle.

 First make the custard.
 Whisk the egg yolks with the caster sugar for 2–3 minutes, or until light and thick, then whisk in the cornflour.
 Pour the milk into a saucepan, split the vanilla pod lengthways, scrape out the seeds and add to the milk, along with the pod.
 Bring the milk to the boil and turn off the heat.
 Pour the milk in a slow stream on to the egg mixture, whisking vigorously all the time.